prisma/prisma-examples/node-graphql/README.md

 Install Node dependencies:

 ```
-cd prisma-examples/node-graphql
+cd prisma-examples/flow-graphql
 yarn install # or `npm install`
 ```

 ### 3. Deploy the Prisma API

 You will now deploy the Prisma API that's backing this example.
-This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below).
+This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below the code block):

 Launch Prisma via Docker: